VA Streamline and Cash-Out Refinances: Perfect HARP Alternatives

 See if a VA cash-out refinance is right for you.
 Speak to a knowledgeable VA loan officer here.

 It might surprise you to learn that the VA mortgage program isn’t relegated to veterans of the armed forces.
 Created as part of the original G.I.
 Bill in 1944, this special mortgage program provided competitive mortgage options for those returning from World War II and required no money down.
 Later, the program was expanded to others who have the VA home loan benefit available to them.

-Beside veterans of the Armed Forces, active duty personnel may also be eligible with at least 181 days of service.
+Besides veterans of the Armed Forces, active-duty personnel may also be eligible with at least 181 days of service.
 Those that have served for six years in either the National Guard or Armed Forces Reserves can qualify for the loan.
-Even surviving spouses of veterans who have died as a result of service related injuries can take advantage of the benefit.
+Even surviving spouses of veterans who have died as a result of service-related injuries can take advantage of the benefit.

 Check your eligibility for either a VA streamline refinance or cash-out refinance with one of our VA loan experts.